 The Organization has a 401(k) plan that covers all full-time employees.
 Participants can elect to make tax deferred contributions to the Plan subject to statutory limits.
 The Organization matches participant contributions up to 6.86% of compensation.
-Contributions totaling \$250 and \$3,025 were made to the Plan by the Organization for the years ended June 30, 2023 and 2022, respectively, and are included in employee benefits on the accompanying statements of functional expenses.
+Contributions totaling \$250 were made to the Plan by the Organization for the year ended June 30, 2023, and are included in employee benefits on the accompanying statements of functional expenses.
+There were no contributions to the 401(k) plan for the year ended June 30, 2024.
 The Organization also pays the Executive Director's whole life policy annual premium as a retirement benefit.
-The amount paid for this benefit was \$4,371 and \$6,644 for the years ended June 30, 2023 and 2022, respectively, and is included in employee benefits on the accompanying statements of functional expenses.
+The amount paid for this benefit was \$7,970 and \$4,371 for the years ended June 30, 2024 and 2023, respectively, and is included in employee benefits on the accompanying statements of functional expenses.